Specification Tests for the Propensity Score: Introduction

+As mentioned above, our paper is related to the relatively scarce literature on projection-based specification tests, see e.g. \cite{Escanciano2009simple} and \cite{Escanciano2014a} for two notable exceptions. \cite {Escanciano2009simple} proposes a simple bootstrap testing procedure for conditional moment restrictions that acknowledges specifically the fact that the nuisance parameters are unknown and introduces the projection methodology, while \cite{Escanciano2014a} propose a projection-based testing procedure for linear quantile regression using a related projection weight function.
+Our proposal builds on these papers, with the important difference that our test statistics also exploit the dimension-reduction property of the propensity score.

 The rest of the paper is organized as follows.
-In Section \ref{framework} we present the testing framework.
+In Section \ref{framework} we present the testing framework and derive the restriction upon which our tests are based.
 The asymptotic properties of our tests are established in Section \ref{asythe}.
 We next examine the finite sample properties of our tests by means of a Monte Carlo study in Section \ref{MC}.
-We provide an empirical illustration of our procedures in Section \ref {application}.
+We provide an empirical illustration of our procedures in Section \ref{application}.
 Section \ref{conclusion} concludes.
 Mathematical proofs are gathered in an appendix at the end of the article.

 Finally, all proposed tests discussed in this article can be implemented via open-source R package \textit{pstest,} which is freely available from GitHub (\url{https://github.com/pedrohcgs/pstest}).